OrchardCMS/OrchardCore/src/docs/reference/core/Apis.GraphQL.Abstractions/README.md

 Done.

-### Extending Content Type Query Filters
+### Using default Content Type query filters

-In the previous section, we demonstrated how to create custom filters for more complex requirements.
-However, if you need to implement filtering based on your index atomic values, the `WhereInputObjectGraphType` and `IIndexAliasProvider` are what you need.
+In the previous section, we demonstrated how to create filters for complex requirements, allowing you to create custom filtration methods.
+However, in case you need to add filter on Content Type queries, there is also a simpler solution for many usecases.

+Use this approach if you;

+* want to add new filter on Content Type queries
+* will have database index with data for your filters
+* you can use simple comparison (equals, contains, in, ...) against index values.
+For example ```AutoroutePartIndex.path = filterValue```.

 We will cover: